 Imagine the following situation: You decide to make a set of tuned chimes in the form of a number of aluminum tubes of graduated lengths.
 You start by making your first chime at some reasonable length.
 When you mount it and strike it with a suitable mallet, it sounds fine, making a nice, clear note.
 You want to extend the range downward, so you cut another tube of the same diameter but a bit longer for a lower note, and it too sounds pretty good.
 But as you continue cutting longer tubes of the same diameter, you soon notice that in the longer tubes, although the notes are getting lower as expected, they aren’t as clear and strong as before.
 In addition, a higher note is becoming increasingly audible in the tone.
 As you continue downward with longer chimes, that unwanted higher note increasingly comes to dominate tone, while the intended lower note becomes more obscure and less recognizable.
 Somewhere along the line, upper note comes to dominate the ear’s pitch-sense and the ear ceases to recognize the lower tone as the defining pitch.
 Your intent to extend the range downward has hit a lower limit in which, in these longer bars, the expected lower note has been replaced in the ear’s perception by a higher overtone within the tone — one that may always have been present, but apparently was to high in pitch or too quiet to take much note of in the shorter bars.

 To continue with the aluminum chimes example just given: typically the lower of the two tones we’ve noted in the chime — the one that came through just fine in the shorter chimes but became increasingly obscure in the longer chimes — is the tone associated with the tube’s fundamental mode of vibration.
 The higher, unwanted tone that takes over in the longer bars is that of the next higher mode.
-This happens for a couple of reasons.
-The main one is that the chime is not very good at projecting lower frequencies out into the air, even if those frequencies remain present in its vibration.
+There are a couple of reasons why this happens, but the main one is that the chime is not very good at projecting lower frequencies out into the air, even if those frequencies remain present in its vibration.
 (For radiating low frequencies, it helps to have a large and wide surface area.
 The long, thin form of the chime does not do so well in this regard.)
 So as you get into those longer chimes, the chime does an excellent job of radiating the next higher partial while doing a poorer job of radiating the fundamental.
 The ear, as a result, tunes in less to the lower tone and starts to focus on the higher tone.

 As the chimes get still longer and the fundamental mode still lower in pitch, an additional factor comes into play due to the fact that the ear is less sensitive to tones near the bottom of the hearing range.
 Carrying things further, at a certain length (although you will probably have given up on making longer and longer chimes before you get to this point), the frequency of the fundamental finally drops below the lower limit of your hearing range.
 With the fundamental thus disappeared, the ear would naturally focus on the audible upper partial instead — except: by that point it might be that some still higher partial, one that was too high to notice in the short bars, will have joined the fray by descending into the heart of the hearing range, and may even have begun to dominate the perceived tone just as the earlier one did (another usurper!).
 And you can imagine that with ever longer tubes, frequencies associated with ever higher modes of vibration, modes that would have been so high as to be unrecognizable in the shorter tubes will descend into the hearing range, becoming increasingly noticeable in the overall sound tone before themselves dropping into oblivion in tubes that are longer still.